New Orleans Bicycle Accident Attorney

 When it comes to sharing the road, many drivers fail to acknowledge the rights of bicyclists.
 Today’s impatient society causes drivers to view bicyclists as obstacles that slow them down.
 Riding a bicycle in New Orleans is your right and drivers, per state law, must share the road.

 If an impatient or reckless driver caused an accident resulting in serious injuries for you, you don’t need to wait another minute to get help.
-Stewart J. Guss, Personal Injury Lawyers are open, for free, 24 hours a day, seven days a week, at 800-898-4877, or you may contact us now by CLICKING HERE to tell us more about your case.
+Stewart J. Guss Personal Injury Attorneys are open, for free, 24 hours a day, seven days a week, at 800-898-4877, or you may contact us now by CLICKING HERE to tell us more about your case.

 Our New Orleans Bike Accident Lawyers Can Help

 Perhaps you went for a bike ride and you, in fact, stayed in your lane—the bike lane.
 A driver who did not stay in theirs crashed into you, resulting in serious injuries.
 The reckless behavior of the responsible driver demands accountability.

 You have every right to ride your bike safely in and around New Orleans.
 Just because a driver is in a hurry or simply views cyclists as an annoyance, is no excuse for causing you harm.
 Even if you choose to wear a helmet, reflective gear, and protective clothing, all it takes is a second for a driver’s eyes to leave the road.
 A second is all it takes for your life to change due to no fault of your own.